WisePH.Net

 I’ve seen this repeat in teacher Facebook groups and Reddit threads after every major results release: new passers quit their current jobs the moment they see their name on the list.

-Oath-taking, initial registration, and DepEd application or private school hiring can take 1 to 3 months after results day.
-As a result, some passers leave stable BPO or call center jobs immediately, only to spend the next two months unemployed, missing bills, or trying to get their old position back at worse terms.
+In fact, oath-taking, initial registration, and DepEd application or private school hiring can take one to three months after results day.
+Some passers leave stable BPO or call center jobs immediately, only to spend the next two months unemployed, missing bills, or trying to get their old position back at worse terms.

 The smartest move: keep your current job until you have the physical PIC in your wallet and a signed employment contract.
 Celebrate everything.
 Quit nothing until both are secured.

-Additionally, this waiting period is a good time to plan your financial future.
+This waiting period is also a good time to plan your finances.
 Learning how to open an MP2 account now puts you ahead of most new teachers when your first salary arrives.
-Everyday costs also keep shifting.
-Keeping track of the latest oil price update in the Philippines helps you budget during the gap before your first paycheck.
+Everyday costs keep shifting too, so tracking the latest oil price update in the Philippines helps you budget during the gap before your first paycheck.

-You can file for the September 20, 2026 LET immediately after results drop.
-There is zero mandatory waiting period, and application opens as early as May 22, 2026; just 7 days after the May 15 results.
+So if you need to retake, file for the next LET immediately after results drop.
+There is zero mandatory waiting period.
+Application for September 20, 2026 opened on May 22, just 10 days after the March 2026 results came out.

 StepDetails